vidyagc/portfolio/_works/02-its.markdown

 <h5>Code Block to Create News and Banner Elements</h5>
 <div class="page-content-text">
-When designing the <a href="https://www.inthestreets.org/news-updates" target="_blank">News & Updates page</a>, I wanted a way to highlight press features about the org.
+When designing <a href="https://www.inthestreets.org/news-updates" target="_blank">News & Updates</a>, I wanted a way to highlight press features.
 Squarespace didn't offer anything that seemed adequate for this.
 Ultimately, I decided on a quote callout, linking to the news piece, and looked for design examples to base this on.
 I found an example on <a href="https://codepen.io/" target="_blank">CodePen</a>, and modified it to match the look of the rest of the site.
-To implement it, I generated custom code and used <a href="https://support.squarespace.com/hc/en-us/articles/205815928-Adding-custom-code-to-your" target="_blank">Squarespace's Code block (basic) and CSS Editor</a> to add it to the page.
+To implement it, I generated custom code and used <a href="https://support.squarespace.com/hc/en-us/articles/205815928-Adding-custom-code-to-your" target="_blank">Squarespace's Code block (basic) and CSS Editor</a> to add it.
 The code for the <a href="https://codepen.io/vidyagc/pen/oNdjRqd" target="_blank">Press Highlight</a> can be viewed on my CodePen, so you can experiment with it, as well as viewing it.

 The Code block and custom CSS was also used to make the organization name and tagline callout on the homepage banner.
 Below is the code for that element.
 </div>